 The application process starts with an online form, followed by an interview.
 Parents report that the interviews were warm, informal, and comfortable.
 “It was a lovely, calm environment,” says one parent.
 “We were especially impressed by the way everyone spoke to and related to our son in an age-appropriate way.”

 When offer day comes around in February, the school goes all out to welcome its newest students.
-More than 30 faculty members and staff head out into the cold very early in the morning to deliver Crescent toques and giant ties to the boys’ front doors.
-For boys starting Crescent at the key entry points to each of the divisions—Grades 3, 7, and 9—there are optional “Successful Start” summer programs focused on math and literacy.
+More than 30 faculty and staff, parents, alumni and Grade 12 students head out into the cold very early in the morning to deliver Crescent toques and giant ties to the boys’ front doors.
+For boys starting Crescent at the key entry points to each of the division—Grade 3, 7, and 9—there are optional “Successful Start” summer programs focused on math and literacy.

-The parents we spoke with said there’s strong, consistent communication between the school and families.
-Every Friday a school-wide email details the upcoming week’s events and highlights, and Crescent shares news, photos, and videos through its main social media channels.
-“We pride ourselves on being very connected with our parents, and understanding that they’re the boys’ first teachers,” says Dr. Sandra Boyes.
+The parents we spoke to said there’s strong, consistent communication between the school and families.
+Every Friday a school-wide email details the upcoming week’s events and highlights, and Crescent shares news, photos, and videos through the main social media channels.
+“We pride ourselves on being very connected with our parents, and understanding that they’re the boys’ first teachers,” says Sandra Boyes, Head of the Lower School.
 “Together, we are the learning environment for the boys.”

 Every Grade 12 student can access advice about university programs and career choices through the Alumni Professional Mentoring Program, while young grads can find meaningful summer employment through the Alumni Internship Program.
-In last year’s graduating class, a quarter of the boys went into Commerce/Business programs, tied with those who chose Liberal Arts and Social Science.
-The next two most popular destination disciplines were Engineering, at 14 percent, and Science, at 10 percent.
+In a typical graduating class, a quarter of the boys enter Commerce/Business programs, tied with those who chose Liberal Arts and Social Science.
+The next two most popular destination disciplines are Engineering and Science.